 - In 2003 the front of the Church and choir stalls were re-ordered.

 - In 2004 the Church roof was replaced and the attic timbers renewed.
-For further details and photos,
+For photos, see below.

 War Memorial Hall